\n\n

 – **Purflo / Snugababe** — primarily infant-focused but worth checking for larger sizing ranges.

-- Amazon UK — search “adaptive bodysuit children poppered crotch” or “continence vest” — quality varies, so check reviews carefully for sizing accuracy.
+– **Amazon UK** — search “adaptive bodysuit children poppered crotch” or “continence vest” — check reviews carefully for sizing accuracy.

-If your child is older or larger, adult-style onesies (the zip-up loungewear type) can also work well over a taped brief, though the fit around the crotch is less precise.
-These work better as an outer layer to prevent the brief shifting rather than as a snug hold.
+For older children or teenagers, adult-style zip-up loungewear onesies can also work over a taped brief, though the fit around the crotch is less precise.
+These are better as an outer layer to prevent shifting rather than as a snug hold.

-For teenagers and adults, brands like Slumbersac, RJXDLT, and various Aldi/Lidl seasonal ranges sell full-length poppered onesies.
-Again, size up to account for the brief.
+Brands like Slumbersac, RJXDLT, and seasonal ranges from Aldi and Lidl sell full-length poppered onesies.
+Size up to accommodate the brief.

-Parents frequently order a onesie in their child’s standard clothing size and find it doesn’t fasten comfortably over a taped brief.
-The brief adds significant bulk — particularly at the front and seat — that a standard size doesn’t accommodate.
+Parents often order a onesie in their child’s standard clothing size, only to find it doesn’t fasten comfortably over a taped brief.
+The added bulk at the front and seat requires a larger size.

 As a starting point: